 Rufiji River Camp is a friendly and unpretentious camp.
 It has a great location perched above the river and the guides at the camp are approachable and knowledgeable.

 - Make an inquiry

 Each tent is simple but spacious with Zanzibari beds, mosquito nets, wardrobes, writing desks and en suite bathrooms.
 The verandas have canvas safari chairs on which families of vervet monkeys like to sleep.
 There are also three family suites.
-Each of these has two large tents that are interconnected and built on to one platform that has a sitting area and a small private plunge pool.
-These are ideal for families or couples travelling together.
+Each of these has two large tents that are interconnected and built onto one platform that has a sitting area and a small private plunge pool.
+These are ideal for families or couples traveling together.

-The camp is situated on the eastern edge of the Selous Game Reserve on high banks overlooking the Rufiji River.
-The Selous is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
+The camp is situated on the eastern edge of Nyerere National Park on high banks overlooking the Rufiji River.
+Nyerere National Park is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
 Easily reached, the camp is a 45-minute flight from Tanzania’s capital, Dar es Salaam.

 Food and drink

 Rufiji offers a simple, tasty camp menu, and guests can expect fresh ingredients, with some grown on a local farm.
 Meals are served overlooking the river, and after-dinner drinks can be taken in the upper lounge.
 Breakfasts and lunches are usually back at the camp but may be served in the bush.

 Whilst there is no age restriction at Rufiji River Camp, there are no specific facilities or activities for children, and those under 12 will not be permitted on walking safaris.
 It is also worth noting that the camp is not fenced, and wildlife can approach at any time.